 About a month ago, I started a group on Facebook called, Gardening with Nature in Mind.
-It's mostly for local people, because I want to create a network of folks who can share their experiences with plants and critters in our area, but I have welcomed some of my blogging and other FB friends to the group, which is an open one.
-Anyone is welcome.
+It's mostly for local people, because I want to create a network of folks who can share their experiences with plants and critters in our area, but I have welcomed some of my blogging and other FB friends to the group.
+Anyone interested in the topic is welcome.
 I am pleased that some of us are offering plants to others, and asking for starts of plants we'd like.
-Sometimes it works out to do a trade, but since there were specific plants I was looking for, if someone offered me something, I said they could offer what they had to others on the site.
+Sometimes it works out to do a trade, but since there were specific plants I was looking for, when I have given a plant to someone, and they offered me something, I said they could offer what they had to others on the site.

 Each of us probably has different ideas on what it means to garden with nature in mind.
 I want to share some things Larry and I do in this area.

 Each year, I plant parsley, and the swallowtail caterpillars seem to like the ones in tubs by the house the best, so I planted more in them this year, and also in the herb garden.
 They also like the dill that comes up each year in the vegetable garden.

 We have several bird baths, and do our best to keep water in them, but they also like the water in the tub.
 This is Larry's garden.
 He actually laid claim to this tub when I brought it home a few years ago, thinking I was going to put plants in it.
 This year, he put a couple tadpoles in it.
 I haven't seen them, because they hide.

 One of the things I do to garden with nature in mind, is find as many native plants as I can get my hands on.
 They grow well in our area, and many provide nectar for bees, wasps, and butterflies, and a food source for the caterpillars.

 The silvery leaved plant is Leadplant.
 I normally cut it to the ground in the early spring, but I'm thinking I didn't get that done.
 Now, I'm glad I didn't.
 It takes a few years to get to this size, but it's worth the wait.
 Click on the name for more information on it.